jlumpe/jlumpe-gambit-lab-nb/experiments/201031-database-v1.1-software-version-migration/Readme.md

 Based on this, it seems that all automatic matches made in `201201-download-updated-assembly-summaries` are still valid under the updated genome taxon assignments.

+### 201215-unmatched-species-taxonomy-trees

+Update of `201125-unmatched-species-taxonomy-trees`.
+This version uses the new NCBI taxon assignments for each genome from the data downloaded in `201201-download-updated-assembly-summaries` to build the trees, but still displays the original 2016 assignments as well.

 ## Output